FindMySchool LogoFindMySchool

 The four houses, named after founding headmistresses Bolton, Hastings, Luxton and Skeel, create a sense of tradition and belonging.
 These aren't abstract; they compete in sports days, accumulate house points, and give girls identity within a school of over 600.
 Yet this structure sits comfortably with modern sensibilities.
 The school's core values emphasize being Progressive, Fearless, and A Supportive Family alongside Girls First.

-In 2024, 72% of GCSE entries achieved grades 9-7, well above the England average of 22%.
+In the latest available GCSE data, 60.1% of entries achieved grades 9-7.
 This differential isn't coincidental; it reflects both selective entry and rigorous teaching.
-The school ranks 170th (FindMySchool ranking), placing it in the top 4% of schools in England.
-Locally, it ranks 2nd among Nottinghamshire schools, competing with a handful of selective day schools.
+The school ranks 303rd of 3,895 (FindMySchool ranking), placing it in the top 8% of schools in England.
+Locally, it ranks 1st in Nottingham in the secondary comparison, competing with a handful of selective day schools.

 At individual level, these numbers translate to serious academic achievement.
 The breadth of subjects offered is notable: beyond traditional offerings, girls study Ancient Greek, Mandarin, Further Mathematics, and classical languages.
 This curriculum depth appeals to families seeking genuine academic ambition without, as one parent noted, the excessive pressure sometimes found elsewhere.
 Progress is tracked carefully, with support available for those who need it and extension for those capable of more.

 The picture at A-level reinforces GCSE strength.
-The school ranks 223rd (FindMySchool data), within the top 8% in England.
-79% of grades achieved A*-B, compared to 47% in England.
-This is sustained excellence across 25+ A-level subjects, from Biology and Chemistry to Classical Civilisation and Philosophy.
+The school ranks 248th of 2,549 (FindMySchool data), within the top 10% in England.
+80% of grades achieved A*-B, including 50% at A* to A. This is sustained excellence across 25+ A-level subjects, from Biology and Chemistry to Classical Civilisation and Philosophy.

 England ranks and key metrics (where available)